shareui/falcon/README.md

-# falcone
+# falcon
-Falcone programming language with the own VM!
+Falcon programming language with the own VM!